BDC Hamburger Icon

 What are the types of ransomware?

 Ransomware comes in many flavors, but the end goal is usually to make money.
-That’s been the case with previous high-profile attacks, including one on Colonial Pipeline, which operates the country’s largest gasoline pipeline.
-When hacker group DarkSide unleashed the attack this spring (without admitting guilt), it said the group intended to make money, not create chaos.
 Hackers use some of the following tactics to achieve success:

 • Scareware: Users are tricked into visiting a website that downloads malicious code.
 A warning, which appears to be from an antivirus software company, pops up claiming files have been infected.
 Users are directed to purchase software to fix the problem.
 Instead of a fix, they receive malware aimed at stealing their credentials.

-• Ransomware as a service (RaaS): Some professional hacker groups run the ransomware attack and collect payments for a cybercriminal in exchange for a cut of the ill-gotten gains.
+• Ransomware as a service: Some professional hacker groups launch ransomware attacks on behalf of cybercriminals in exchange for a cut of any proceeds.

 FYIDid you know